 $3,700.
 We use PayPal and yes we take credit cards.
 And, yes, there are payment plan options.

 How do we get started:

-We schedule a call.
-We’ll chat, dig into what's going on in your business and where you're stuck, we'll review the details of our 6-weeks together and - if you're a good fit, I’ll send you payment details and an onboarding survey.
+You apply here.
+If you qualify, we'll schedule a chat to dig into what's going on in your business and where you're stuck, we'll review the details of our 6-weeks together and - if you're a good fit, I’ll send you payment details and an onboarding survey.

 And, then, it’s go time 😉

 Here's What Else You Will Get When You Sign Up For Voice Lessons

 Deadlines are the most effective way to get you taking action on overcoming impostor syndrome, which is why we'll set them.
 And I'll check in with you - a lot.